 Bismuth subsalicylate (BSS), the active ingredient in Pepto-Bismol, is the most effective non-antibiotic agent for TD prophylaxis.
 However, due to the number of tablets required and the inconvenient dosing regimen, BSS is not commonly used as prophylaxis for TD.

-Bimuno (a Galacto-oligosaccharide), taken daily for seven days before travel and then daily for the duration of the holiday or business trip has been shown to reduce the incidence and severity of TD.
+Taking prebiotics to increase the fiendly bacteria in the gut seven days before travel and then daily for the duration of the holiday or business trip has been shown to reduce the incidence and severity of TD.

 What are the sources of TD?